TechTitans-UofM/techtitans-uofm.github.io/_posts/2023-07-19-Music Management System.md

 ## Restrospective

-### How did the project change from your initial (iteration 0) vision or stories, or did it work out as predicted?
+### How did the project change from your initial (Iteration 0) vision or stories, or did it work out as predicted?

 {% include embed/youtube.html id='lPDxJdj9HBM' %}